Book a Staycation in Derbyshire

 “This was my second visit to Glendon.
 I was so pleased to see it open again after lockdown.
 The owners have taken every care to ensure that their guests are looked after safely.
 Everywhere is spotlessly clean, the breakfasts are superb and there is space to relax.
 The attention to detail is very marked, for example, there is a fridge in the bedroom with a ‘proper’ bottle of milk to go with the coffee and the wide range of teas.
 A friend came to meet me, we sat in the garden and were offered a lovely pot of tea plus a slice of cake each.
 Highly recommended.”
 Susan July 2020

 Where can I eat out in Matlock?

 Over the past 3 weeks the bars and restaurants in Matlock have been reopening.
 The Thai, Indian and Italian restaurants are all open.
 Stones, serving an excellent British contemporary menu, is also serving guests again.
 And to pubs – the Red Lion and Duke William, are also serving food again.
 All these options are within a few minutes’ walk from Glendon.

 What better time is there to enjoy fish and chips but when on holiday?
 On a nice evening it is lovely to pick up some fish and chips and had into Hall Leys park and enjoy eating outside.
 One thing there is plenty of in the park are benches!

 In addition to the usual restaurants the Remarkable Hare has been refurbished and now offers a great selection of food in a large Brasserie room.
 The final restaurant to reopen is Herd and that is scheduled for early August.
-So there are a good choices of places to eat out.
+So, there are a good choice of places to eat out.

 What attractions are open in Derbyshire?